Germany moves towards ban on far-right NPD party

-BERLIN Germany took a step towards banning the far-right National Democratic Party (NPD) on Wednesday when politicians formally recommended going ahead with hotly disputed legal proceedings as dozens of right-wing party backers boldly demonstrated outside.
+BERLIN Germany is set to take a major step towards banning the far-right National Democratic Party (NPD) on Wednesday when regional politicians formally recommend going ahead with hotly-disputed legal proceedings.

-Calls for a ban of the NPD, which critics say is inspired by Hitler's Nazis, have grown since it emerged last year a neo-Nazi cell had waged a racist killing spree over nearly a decade.
+Calls for a clampdown on the far right and a ban of the NPD, which authorities say is inspired by Hitler's Nazis, have grown since last year's discovery that a cell of neo-Nazis had waged a racist killing spree over nearly a decade.

-But suppressing a political party is an especially controversial act in Germany, haunted by memories of Nazi and communist regimes which silenced dissent.
-An attempt to ban the NPD in 2003 collapsed because informants high in the party were used as key witnesses.
+But banning political parties is an especially sensitive matter in Germany, haunted by memories of Nazi and Communist regimes which silenced dissent.

-The interior ministers of Germany's 16 states announced their recommendation to pursue a ban, which will involve filing a case with the Constitutional Court in Karlsruhe.
+On Wednesday, the interior ministers of Germany's 16 states are widely expected to recommend pursuing a ban, which involves filing a case with the Constitutional Court in Karlsruhe.

-"We believe we've got better evidence against the NPD than in 2003," Interior Minister Hans-Peter Friedrich told a news conference in the Baltic resort of Warnemuende.

-"There's a political risk that we could help revive the fortunes of a party that is already fading," he said.
-"Everyone will have to ask: what will the propaganda value of this be for the NPD?"

-NPD supporters protested outside the meeting of interior ministers.
-Earlier NPD chairman Holger Apfel told a separate news conference that he was confident the ban would fail again.

-"We're looking forward to the proceedings," Apfel said, speaking in front of a banner reading "Out of love for our homeland."
-He added: "A party that has not done anything forbidden cannot be banned in a state based on the rule of law."

-Lorenz Caffier, the conservative interior minister of Mecklenburg-Vorpommern who chaired the meeting, said the ministers were confident they had enough evidence the NPD was a danger to Germany's constitution.
+Lorenz Caffier, the conservative interior minister of Mecklenburg Vorpommern who chairs the meeting at the Baltic resort of Warnemuende, said he was "very optimistic" that the ministers would back the recommendation.

-"This shows that democracy in Germany is able to defend itself," Caffier said.
-"We can prove that the NPD is an anti-constitutional party."
+"The material we have collected as proof is good and watertight," he told the Ostsee Zeitung daily.

 "RACIST"